What is facial or cosmetic acupuncture, and how does it work?

 Is cosmetic acupuncture a good alternative to Botox and dermal fillers?

-An advantage to cosmetic acupuncture it is a gentle method that does not damage the deeper layers of the skin or dermis, whereas collagen and dermal fillers can potentially deconstruct the basement membrane that underlies the epidermis and actually distort the template of the face.
+An advantage to cosmetic acupuncture is that it is a gentle method that does not damage the deeper layers of the skin or dermis, whereas collagen and dermal fillers can potentially deconstruct the basement membrane that underlies the epidermis and actually distort the template of the face.
 A study published in the Journal of Biomechanics showed that paralyzing the muscle with Botox could lead to a breakdown of both the bone and muscle tissues, due to inhibiting the neurotransmitter acetylcholine.
 Another study in Bone showed that repeated Botox injections do reduce muscle mass, and also weaken the structural integrity of trabecular bone.
 Trabecular bone is important for the tensile strength of bone to sustain compressive forces and is a component of the spongy, inner part of bone such as found in the spine, jaw, and limbs.
 The frontal and orbital bones around the eyes also contain directional trabecular bone, and this is the most popular site for Botox injection (furrowed eyebrows).

 How can I determine if I am a good candidate for facial acupuncture?